austencollins/cloudevents-demo/README.md

 To showcase interoperability, we have:

-* 2 event publishers - Azure Storage & AWS S3.
+* 2 Event Publishers - Azure Storage & AWS S3.
 Both publish object created events in the CloudEvents format from their respective platforms.
-* Multiple FaaS functions on several platforms subscribing to BOTH events.
+* Multiple FaaS Subscribers - On several platforms subscribing to BOTH events.

 The demo scenario involves a picture of [Dan Kohn](./dan_kohn.jpg) (executive director of the CNCF) being uploaded to an AWS S3 bucket and then Azure storage.